-India election results: Did ‘secular’ parties let down Muslims too?
+India election results: Did ‘secular’ parties let Muslims down too?

 Scared of the BJP describing them as pro-Muslim, these parties distanced themselves from the community, analysts say.